laravel/docs/errors.md

 If you are using the `report` function throughout your application, you may occasionally report the same exception multiple times, creating duplicate entries in your logs.

-If you would like to ensure that a single instance of an exception is only ever reported once, you may use the `dontReportDuplicates` method in your application's `bootstrap/app.php` file:
+If you would like to ensure that a single instance of an exception is only ever reported once, you may invoke the `dontReportDuplicates` exception method in your application's `bootstrap/app.php` file:

     ->withExceptions(function (Exceptions $exceptions) {
         $exceptions->dontReportDuplicates();